Back to the Professional Practices Guides

 Senior lessees

-The Act to amend the Civil Code to protect seniors’ rights as lessees prohibits the eviction of an elderly lessee who meets the following criteria:
+The Act to limit lessors' right of eviction and to enhance the protection of senior lessees prohibits the eviction of an elderly lessee who meets the following criteria:

 • has resided in the dwelling for at least 10 years;

-• has an income equal to or less than the maximum income to qualify for low-income housing.
+• has an income that does not exceed 125% of the income required to qualify for low-rental housing.

 DUTIES AND OBLIGATIONS OF THE BROKER